1. Conflict of interest procedure policy

 4.1 Initial declaration of compliance

-Upon commencing with the RACGP, all prospective Councillors, members (to the extent they engage with the RACGP in a capacity other than as just a member) and employees must sign a form accepting their position.
+Upon commencing with the RACGP, all prospective RACGP Board members, members (to the extent they engage with the RACGP in a capacity other than as just a member) and employees must sign a form accepting their position.

 This acceptance form must reference the Policy, and include provision to acknowledge the individual has read, understood and agreed to comply with the Policy.